 2. Defining Dynamic Loads for Time history analysis

 The main inputs required to enter the spreadsheet for dynamic time-history analysis are listed below:

 - Slug Force can be calculated by collecting fluid density and velocity from the Process department.

-- The time duration for traveling one elbow to another can be calculated by dividing the pipe length between two elbows by flow velocity.
+- The time duration for traveling from one elbow to another can be calculated by dividing the pipe length between two elbows by flow velocity.
 Two-time durations need to be calculated.
 Those are slug duration and slug periodicity.
 Both of these time durations will be required to create a time history spectrum for analysis.
 So, before opening the caesar ii dynamic input module, Calculate slug force, slug duration, and periodicity for each elbow node where the slug is expected to hit.

-Let’s move on to actual caesar ii time history analysis module.
+Let’s move on to the actual caesar ii time history analysis module.
 Before starting the dynamic module the static analysis need to be performed and the system must be safe in all static stress analysis aspects.